William Dunn of Lakeland, Florida, couldnโt help but notice his eight-year-old neighbor storming in and out of his own house across the street.

 That was 15 years ago.

-Initially, Dunn took a good chunk of his salary from his job selling tires to fund the weekly fishing expeditions on charter boats.
-Then, in 2018, he started the nonprofit Take a Kid Fishing Inc. in Lakeland, a city with dozens of lakes.
+Initially, Dunn used a significant portion of his salary from his job selling tires to fund weekly fishing trips on charter boats.
+Then, in 2018, he founded the nonprofit Take a Kid Fishing Inc. in Lakeland, Floridaโa city dotted with dozens of lakes.

 Terry Pryor, 32, a mom of three, said that all her children struggled emotionally when their dad, Richard Pryor, died in a car accident in January 2020.